awesomebytes/parametric_modeling/README.md

 Guide on How to translate a MATLAB file to Python
 ====================

+Note: I haven't tried it, but you may want to try: https://github.com/victorlei/smop for the automatic MATLAB->Python translation

 1) Use libermate for making a quick automatic translation

 python libermate.py ~/my_path_to/my_matlab_script.m